liam-tirpitz/laurin-tirpitz.github.io/content/authors/admin/_index.md

 ## About Me

 Laurin Tirpitz just finished their master in philosophy at the Humboldt University of Berlin.
 Their primary interests are social philosophy, feminist philosophy, and since last year, asexuality studies.
-Their master's thesis, which is titled "The Joy of Consent and the Misery of Compulsory Sexuality" highlights their current goal: to build bridges between asexuality studies and feminist philosophy, and to ultimately carve out space for a new field: feminist asexual philosophy.
+The talk is based on their master's thesis, which was titled "The Joy of Consent and the Misery of Compulsory Sexuality".
+Their current goal is to build bridges between asexuality studies, feminist philosophy and everyone that contributes to emancipatory struggles